 When your referrals sign up with your link and make their first purchase, you receive $15.

-The more you share, the more you’ll rack up a boatload of referral money to give your wardrobe an overhaul.
+The more you share, the more referral money you'll receive to overhaul your wardrobe.

 While thrift stores make finding affordable second-hand clothes easy, it can be a hassle if you don't have one nearby.
 Clothing swaps are another way to get free clothing online.
 They let you keep your cash while still getting new clothes!

 Swaps are not just for ladies.
-They can be ideal for gentlemen who are into fashion and families with kids.
-Kids are always outgrowing clothes.
-Each offer is hosted by a different website.
-Pick the ones you like, visit the order page and sign up.
+They can be ideal for gentlemen into fashion and families with kids.
+Kids are constantly outgrowing clothes.
+A different website hosts each offer.
+Pick the ones you like, visit the order page, and sign up.

 This dedicated website allows you to trade and exchange clothes, shoes, jewelry, and other accessories you no longer want with other users.
 Since it was established, the site has swapped over 10k items between 71k members.

-You will receive offers from other users willing to exchange with you.
+You will receive offers from other users who are willing to exchange with you.
 If you come across an offer that excites you, do an exchange.
-Alternatively, list your clothes and specify what you would like to swap them with.
+Alternatively, list your clothes and specify what you'd like in return.

-There are no hefty fees associated with listing or completing a swap, only shipping fees for your old clothes.
+No hefty fees are associated with listing or completing a swap; there are only shipping costs for your old clothes.
 This allows you to refresh your wardrobe without buying new clothes.

-Freecycle is a site where people post stuff that they don’t need anymore.
+Freecycle is a site where people post stuff they don't need anymore.
 Some people see it easier to give away stuff instead of selling them.
-Browse through uploaded pics of swap worthy pieces on the Freecycle Network and see if you can strike a deal.
+Browse through uploaded pics of swap-worthy pieces on the Freecycle Network and see if you can strike a deal.

 The online network has local chapters set up in various communities.
-Create a profile, type in your location to find a group near you and browse what other users have to offer.
-There are over 5k groups with 9 million members around the world.
-Every local group is moderated by local volunteers.
+Create a profile, type in your location to find a group near you, and browse what other users have to offer.
+There are over 5k groups with

 Are you a jeans person?
 Vinted is a valuable resource for pre-loved fashion.
 Swap your clothes with fellow fashionistas.
 The Vinted community is 30 million strong.